Level: Advanced (Level 3)Awarding Body: WJEC EDUQAS

 What do I need to qualify for this course?

-A Photographic portfolio that demonstrates both an interest and ability in the subject area is required – This can be provided digitally on a USB or SD card or in print and ideally will contain between 25 and 30 images.
+A Photographic portfolio that demonstrates both an interest and ability in the subject area is required – This can be provided digitally or in print and ideally will contain between 25 and 30 images.
 Try to include photographs that give your own unique perspective of the world whether it is the angles you photograph from or the content of the images you take - the best portfolios will have a sense of the photographers’ personality/interests.

 What equipment do I need?

 Students are not required to purchase expensive photographic equipment and cameras are provided for students to use.
 We do require students to buy a photography kit upon arrival to the department at a cost of £25 this will include sketchbooks, film and photographic paper, colour digital printing, stencils and mount board/foam board for exhibition purposes.

 The Art and Design department comprises of 3 teachers and 1 specialist technician with expertise in a wide range of techniques and processes.
 Department staff have studied and worked at a number of prestigious colleges including; Central Saint Martins, Chelsea College of Art, Edinburgh College of Art, London College of Fashion and The Royal College of Art.

 All of the department staff continue in their own practice, engaging with contemporary art and design – this includes the following areas; Ceramics, Photography, Jewelry, Fine Art, Illustration, Graphic Design, Product design and Interior Accessories and Games Design.

 Head of Department is Claire Hemsley she has been teaching for 13 years.
 If you have any further questions regarding the courses within Art and Design and Photography please contact her either via email firstname.lastname@example.org or via the main switchboard 0208 968 7755.